GP Negligence Claims

 Click here for more information about making a complaint to the GMC.

-Yes, you typically have 3 years to investigate a claim for GP negligence compensation.
+You typically have 3 years to investigate a claim for GP negligence compensation.
 Click here for information about time limits for negligence claims.

-What is the process for doctor negligence claims?
+What is the GP negligence claims process?

 As with all medical negligence claims we would need to investigate what happened with your GP treatment and, with independent expert evidence, determine whether any mistakes or delay in referral by your GP led to you suffering an avoidable injury.